 Congratulations, Graduates!
 The staff and faculty of the William F. Connell School of Nursing wish you much happiness and success in your nursing endeavors!

-Commencement Packets Beginning May 1, all graduating seniors must come to the Lynch School, Office of Undergraduate Student Services in Campion Hall 104, to confirm graduation information and to pick up instructions.
+Commencement Confirmation and Instructions Beginning May 1, all graduating seniors must come to the Lynch School Office of Undergraduate Student Services, Campion Hall 104, to confirm graduation information and to pick up instructions.
 Students must complete the senior exit survey prior to confirmation.

-Awards Ceremony The Lynch School of Education will hold its Awards Ceremony on Sunday, May 18, at 3:00 p.m. on Bapst Lawn.
+Awards Ceremony The Lynch School Awards Ceremony will be held on Sunday, May 20, at 3:00 p.m. on Bapst Lawn.
 This ceremony includes the distribution of both undergraduate and graduate awards as well as a robing ceremony for the graduating doctoral students.
 Undergraduate students may wear their academic robe (no cap and hood).
 A reception for all recipients and their guests will be held immediately following the ceremony in Gasson Hall.

-Diploma Distribution Ceremony Formal distribution of Lynch School diplomas for both undergraduates and graduates will take place in a joint ceremony on Campus Green (Stokes Lawn) immediately after the University Commencement ceremony on Monday, May 19.
-Shuttle buses will be available outside Gate E of the Stadium to bring guests to the Diploma Ceremony.
-The rain location will be the East Wing of the Recreation Complex.
+Diploma Distribution Ceremony Formal distribution of Lynch School diplomas for both undergraduates and graduates will take place in a joint ceremony on Campus Green (Stokes Lawn) immediately after the University Commencement ceremony on Monday, May 21.
+Graduates and their guests should go immediately to the Campus Green.

-For the Diploma Ceremony, students will take their assigned seats in the designated area on Campus Green (Stokes Lawn).
-Students will wear academic regalia.
-Diplomas will be distributed by degree program beginning with the undergraduate programs, followed by the master's programs and then the doctoral programs.
+Students should take their assigned seats in the undergraduate section.
+Students will wear their academic regalia.
+Diplomas will be distributed by degree program, beginning with the undergraduate programs, followed by the master’s programs and then the doctoral programs.